univault-org/lspt-protocol/README.md

 ## 9. Use Cases and Examples

-Potential applications of LSPT with specific use cases:
+Potential applications of SRPT with specific use cases:

 - Global distribution of AI model updates
 - Rapid dissemination of large scientific datasets